Often sellers are not sure if home staging worth the cost.

-For people who don’t understand what home staging is, it seems like it’s essentially just arranging furniture and accent pieces in a house so that it looks nice.
+For people who don’t understand what home staging is, it may seem like it’s essentially just arranging furniture and accent pieces in a house so that it looks nice.

 Wait, isn’t that decorating?
 Doesn’t every homeowner go through that exact process when they move into a place?